Handelabra/WorkshopSample/README.md

 - The namespace of your deck's code (card controllers, etc) should be YourNameSpace.DeckIdentifier
 - Update the Setup.cs in the test project to register your own class & namespace with the engine in the DoSetup method.

+Making variants for other decks in your mod:

+- Create a PromoCardList.json in your DeckLists folder as in the example project
+- Implement your variants as CharacterCardController subclasses in a sub-namespace of your project based on the original deck identifier, e.g. YourNameSpace.OriginalDeckIdentifier

 More documentation and proper template project to come some day!